LINE PROCEDURE LP-08A-21: VEHICULAR PURSUITS

 The decision to initiate a pursuit is a difficult one.
 The decision to terminate a pursuit is even more difficult.
-Professional judgment and common sense are the determining factors.
+Professional judgment and objective reasonableness are the determining factors.
 It shall be noted that a police officer and police supervisor can be held civilly liable for damages and injuries that occur during a pursuit.

 The pursuit policy for vessels is the same as vehicles.

 - Active School Zone – school zone that is controlled by signs with flashing yellow lights indicating a reduction in speed or in residential areas where school zones are denoted by road signage and the school is actively accepting or dismissing students.

 - Armed and Dangerous – A person who has committed or attempted to commit any offense involving the unlawful discharge, display, possession, or use of a weapon or explosive device in such a manner as to provide an officer reason to believe that the person presents an immediate threat to the public.

 - Intentional Contact – The act of deliberately making contact with a suspect’s vehicle for the purpose of containing the suspect’s vehicle.
 Intentional contact may be used as part of a pre-planned vehicle containment or dynamic vehicle containment.
 Intentional contact is a trained containment technique to be performed only on slow moving or stationary vehicles.
 For additional information on Intentional Contact see LP-08B.